vgeswar/fabzero/README.md

 ## Day-1 Summary (Date: 18.03.2019)- 6.00PM
+Inaugural Session
 We had a formal launch of Pre-fab Academy Training at STPI-Bhubaneswar Campus.
 ![Launching-of-Training](launch.jpeg)

-Director STPI-Bhubaneswar briefed us on how the idea of having PreFab lab at Bhuvaneshwar started.
-Also he requested everyone to take it forward to every center across the country to set up similar lab in their centers by taking support from the respective State Government.The mentors Mr.Francisco and Mr.Sibu gave a brief speech on the sessions
+STPI- Bhubaneswar Mr.Manas Panda welcomed DG, other colleagues.
+He briefed us on how the idea of having PreFab lab at Bhuvaneshwar started.The training program (Fabzero) was launched by STPI-Director General.
-Finally, Director General STPI congratulated the Director for launching the Fablab and  requested everyone to work hard.

-The session started at 11.30AM.
-Brief introduction on the lab and the purpose of the lab was discussed.
+The mentors Mr.Francisco and Mr.Sibu gave a brief speech on the sessions and brief introduction on the lab and the purpose of the lab was discussed.

-After the lunch break we went to the Fablab.
+**Fablab visit**
+Visited the Fablab and mentor Mr.Sibu introduced the equipments in the Fablab.

 ![LAB](Fablab.jpg)